samhiq/SamhiqMailerPro/README.md

    - On the **first run**, the app will ask you to enter:
      - Your **email address**
      - Your **app password** (do not use your main email password)
-   - These credentials are stored only on your local device for automatic use in future.
+   - These credentials are securely stored in a local config file and only asked once.

 3. **📊 Add Recipients**
    - Option 1: Click **📁 Import Excel** and upload a `.xlsx` file with **Email** in column A and **Name** in column B.